Frankfurt silver inscription: Transcripti and translation

 Transcription and translation are difficult because the inscription is only accessible digitally via CT.
 This makes it difficult to identify the type and direction of the incisions, which are important for deciphering individual letters.
-In addition, the text has large gaps, especially at the beginning of lines, which are further complicated by the uneven size of the letters in Latin cursive.< Santiago Guijarro suggests the following reading of the text: (Note: Alternative reading and translation by Markus Scholz in City of Frankfurt et al. (2025).)
+In addition, the text has large gaps, especially at the beginning of lines, which are further complicated by the uneven size of the letters in Latin cursive.
+Santiago Guijarro suggests the following reading of the text: